 Holiday Season Conservation Tips

-- Don’t open your oven while cooking – Opening your oven will allow about 20 degrees to escape and force your oven to use more energy to raise the temperature.
+- Use your oven light instead of opening the door– Opening your oven will allow about 20 degrees to escape, requiring more energy to raise the temperature back up.

-- Close the refrigerator door when you aren’t using it – Poor refrigerator opening/closing habits (such as leaving your fridge open while you pour your morning juice) can waste 50-120 kWh a year.
-The lower end of that spectrum, 50 kWh, is enough to run your dishwasher 20 times.
+- Keep your fridge closed – Poor refrigerator opening/closing habits (such as leaving your fridge open while you pour your morning juice) can waste enough energy over the course of a year to run your dishwasher almost 50 times.

-- Use LED Christmas Lights – LED Christmas lights use 33% less power than incandescent lights and can save you up to $10 every 300 hours they are on.
+- Use LED Christmas Lights – LED Christmas lights can save you up to $10 every 300 hours they are on.
 They also burn cooler, reducing the risk of Christmas tree fires.